elint-tech/code-guideline/README.md

 # code-guideline
-Master code design guideline for Elint standards of quality.
+Master Python code design guideline for Elint standards of quality.

 _Programs must be written for people to read, and only incidentally for machines to execute._
 _-Hal Abelson_